hilaily/echo-intro/website/content/guide/middleware.md

 ### BasicAuth Middleware

 BasicAuth middleware provides an HTTP basic authentication.

-For valid credentials it calls the next handler.
+- For valid credentials it calls the next handler.
-For invalid credentials, it sends "401 - Unauthorized" response.
+- For invalid credentials, it sends "401 - Unauthorized" response.
+- For empty or invalid `Authorization` header, it sends "400 - Bad Request" response.

 #### Configuration